-- 1. Open the QMS configuration file in a text editor. - Find the [Statistics] section, and list the statistics that you want Statistics Server to process.
+- 1. Open the Statistics Server configuration file in a text editor. - 2.
+In the [Statistics] section, list the statistics that you want Statistics Server to process.
+For example:

 '''

 [Statistics]

-0=count_queries_hour

-1=topn_zerohits_week
+0=count_queries

+1=topn_zerohits

 2=count_corrections_month

 3=topn_suggestions_day

 '''

-- 3. For each statistic that you are using, create a section using the name of the statistic.
+3. Create a section for each statistic, using the name defined in the previous step.
 In this section, specify the criteria that define the statistic.
-For details on the configuration parameters that you can use, see "Statistical Criteria Parameters" on page 106. - 4.
+For details on the configuration parameters that you can use, see Statistical Criteria Parameters, on page 110.

 You must add the Field, Operation, and Period parameters to each section.
 If you are recording statistics from multiple IDOL components, you must also set the IDOLName parameter.

-[count\queries\hour]
+For example:

+[count_queries]

 Operation=count

-Field=queryinfo/terms/term
+Field=queryinfo/query

 Period=3600

 IDOLName=myIDOL

-5. Save the configuration file.
+4. Save the configuration file.